 - Have a shutdown ritual.
 A shutdown ritual is something I learned from Cal Newport.

-- Get outside.
-Get outside in the sun as quickly as you can after waking.
+- Get outside in the sun as quickly as you can after waking up.

-- Have a batch cook day.
-Have a day where you pre-make meals for the days ahead.
+- Have a batch cooking day, where you pre-make meals for the week ahead.

 - Get in daily exercise.
 Don’t have time?
-Try the 7-minute workout.
+Try the seven-minute workout.

-- 5 Pulls-ups.
-One habit I learned from Pavel Tsatsouline was to put a pull-up bar in a room in your house.
-Then, every time you walk through that specific door, you do 5 pull-ups.
+- Do five pull-ups.
+One habit I learned from Pavel Tsatsouline is to put a pull-up bar in a room in your house.
+Then, every time you walk through that specific door, you do five pull-ups.

 - Drink water first thing in the morning.
-As we wake up dehydrated it’s important to rehydrate yourself upon waking.
+We wake up dehydrated, so it’s important to rehydrate as quickly as possible.

-- Wear blue-light blocking glasses.
-When on screens at night, wear blue light blocking glasses.
+- Wear blue-light-blocking glasses.
+When on screens after sunset, wear blue-light-blocking glasses.
 While my wife does make fun of me, it has a big impact on how I sleep.
 Here’s the pair I have.

 - Use a standing desk.
 Studies show that sitting all day long cuts lifespan by two years.
 Get a standing desk.
 Here’s the one I have for my home office.

-- Designated bedtimes.
+- Stick to a designated bedtime.
 Have a designated time you go to bed and wake up each day.

 - Track your steps.
 Similar to the above, tracking your steps brings consciousness to how active you are.

-- Honey before bed.
-A small spoonful of honey before bed has shown to improve sleep quality.
+- Eat honey before bed.
+A small spoonful of honey before bed has been shown to improve sleep quality.

-- No caffeine in afternoons.
-On average, the half-life of caffeine is 5 to 6 hours.
-That means any caffeine ingested in the afternoon, typically is not through your system by when its time to go to sleep.
+- Avoid caffeine in the afternoon.
+On average, the half-life of caffeine is five to six hours.
+That means any caffeine ingested in the afternoon is typically still in your system when it’s time to go to sleep.

-- 10 Minutes of mobility a day.
-To keep your body feeling good, aim for 10-minutes of mobility a day.
+- Get 10 minutes of stretching a day.
+To keep your body feeling good, aim for 10-minutes of stretching a day.
 Once a year, I try to go through Kelly Starrett’s first 100 videos on YouTube.

 - Start a gratitude journal.
-Write down at least 5 things you’re thankful for every day.
+Write down at least five things you’re thankful for every day.